PotatOS03/DiatrixBot/README.md

-# DiatrixBot
+# NanicBot

-Discord bot for game company.
+Discord bot for Nanic Studios.
 Created by PotatOS03.